TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 (require 'my-mail "~/.config/emacs/lisp/my-mail.el" t)
 ```

-#### Standalone Library
+#### Standalone Commands

-Lastly, you might come across a library that is not published in a registry.
+Lastly, you might come across a command or a library that is not available
+as a package.
 In that case, you can copy the code to your local lisp directory.
 For example, get my `git-clone` command like that: